 \subsubsection{Implementation Details}

-We compare Genesis against five baseline attack methods: GCG \citep{zou2023universal}, I-GCG \citep{jia2025improved}, AgentAttack \citep{wu2025dissecting}, InjecAttack \citep{zhan-etal-2024-injecagent}, EIA \citep{liao2025eia}, and AdvAgent \citep{xu2025advagent}.
-For baseline methods that require a training phase, we utilize the 240 training tasks for training and evaluate them on the 200 testing tasks.
+We compare Genesis against five baseline attack methods: GCG \cite{zou2023universal}, I-GCG \cite{jia2025improved}, AgentAttack \cite{wu2025dissecting}, InjecAttack \cite{zhan-etal-2024-injecagent}, EIA \cite{liao2025eia}, and AdvAgent \cite{xu2025advagent}.
+For baseline methods that require a training phase, we utilize the 240 training tasks for training and evaluate them on the 600 testing tasks.
 For our Genesis framework, we evaluate two distinct settings.
 In the first setting, we construct the strategy library by running Genesis on the training tasks.
 The framework is then initialized with this learned strategy library for evaluation on the testing tasks.
 In the second setting, Genesis begins with an empty strategy library and progressively builds its knowledge by interacting with the testing tasks.
 The Attacker retrieves the top-10 most relevant strategies from the strategy library to construct its prompt.

-We assess the effectiveness of baselines against two web agents: SeeAct \citep{zhenggpt} and WebExperT \citep{luo-etal-2025-browsing}.
+We assess the effectiveness of baselines against two web agents: SeeAct \cite{zhenggpt} and WebExperT \cite{luo-etal-2025-browsing}.
 Both agents are powered by multimodal LLMs (MLLMs).
-SeeAct operates by first generating an action description from the task goal and a webpage screenshot, then mapping this description to the corresponding HTML content to interact with the web environment.
-WebExperT is designed to emulate human-like fast-and-slow thinking to decompose complex instructions and leverages experiential learning to refine its planning.
-For experiments, we use GPT-4o \citep{openai2024gpt4ocard}, Gemini-2.5-Flash \citep{comanici2025gemini25pushingfrontier}, and GPT-5 as the backend LLMs for both the target web agents and the attack methods.
+For experiments, we use GPT-4o, Gemini-2.5-Flash \cite{comanici2025gemini25pushingfrontier}, and GPT-5 as the backend LLMs for both the target web agents and the attack methods.